opnfv/compass4nfv/docs/release/installation/bmdeploy.rst

         - ip_ranges -- ip addresses range provided for this network.

-        - cidr -- the IPv4 address and its associated routing prefix and subnet maskã
+        - cidr -- the IPv4 address and its associated routing prefix and subnet mask?

         - gw -- need to add this line only if network is external.